2025 Trooping the Colour: The ceremony

 The procession rode along The Mall to Horse Guards Parade, where the King inspected the troops.
 He was joined on the dais by the Queen, and the Princess of Wales, who holds the symbolic title of Colonel of the Irish Guards, and took part in the ceremony after being unable to do so in 2024 as she was undergoing cancer treatment.
-Following the ceremony, the Royal family appeared on the balcony of Buckingham Palace for the traditional RAF flypast, which included the Royal Air Force Aerobatic Team, known as the Red Arrows.
-This marked the first year that the Red Arrows used environmentally friendly aviation fuel, as well as biofuel to make their trademark vapour trails of red, white and blue.
+Following the ceremony, the Royal family appeared on the balcony of Buckingham Palace for the traditional Royal Air Force flypast of twenty-nine aircraft from nine RAF bases.
+It was led by four Chinook helicopters, followed by the Avro Lancaster of the Battle of Britain Memorial Flight.
+Other aircraft included a Embraer Phenom, Eurofighter Typhoons, a Lockheed Martin F-35 and a C17 Globemaster, representing the various functions of the force.
+The final part of the formation was the Royal Air Force Aerobatic Team, the Red Arrows; this marked the first year that the Red Arrows used environmentally friendly aviation fuel, as well as biofuel to make their trademark vapour trails of red, white and blue.
 The balcony appearance ended with a rendition of the National Anthem, and three cheers for the King from members of the public gathered outside.

 The event saw 1,350 troops taking part, while around 8,000 public figures, veterans, members of the public and family members of the guards and officers taking part watched from stands at Horse Guards Parade.
 Additionally, thousands of members of the public cheered and watched the Royal procession to Horse Guards and outside of Buckingham Palace.
 There was also a group of Anti-monarchists present in the crowds, who chanted and waved yellow flags bearing the phrase "Not My King".